 Cycling and walking

-See What’s On for information about cycling events in the Parklands.
+See What’s on for upcoming cycling events in the Parklands.

 Mountain bike riding

 Wylde mountain bike trail is open daily from sunset to sunrise (weather permitting) and is free to ride.
-Winner of the 2015 Premier’s People’s Choice Awards in Landscape and Architecture and the NSW Australian Institute of Landscape Architects Design Award, the trail caters for intermediate, competent and advanced mountain bike riders.
+The trail caters for intermediate, competent and advanced mountain bike riders.

-Updates about the trail are posted to the Parklands Facebook page.
+Updates about the trail are posted to the Wylde group on Facebook.

 Explore the treetops

 Enjoy an adventure high in the treetops, complete with flying foxes and suspension bridges.
-Choose the TreeTop Adventure course for kids age 3+, or TreeTop Crazy Rider, the fastest rollercoaster zipline in the world!
+Choose the TreeTop Adventure course for kids age 3 and over, or try the TreeTop Crazy Rider, the fastest rollercoaster zipline in the world!

-See the TreeTops website for pricing and further information.
+See the TreeTops Adventure Park website for further information.